 Operational risks are risks that arise from potentially inadequate processes, people, systems and/or external events.
-The material risk for the Group relates to the ability to acquire the remaining shares in these properties, ideally until their full consolidation and execution of contractual transactions.
+The material risk for the Group relates to quality and timely execution of residential projects, handling potential warranty damage and losses of the completed building, project cost control, and execution of contractual transactions.